0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

-# The Transaction Kernel Program
 The transaction kernel program is responsible to execute a Miden rollup transaction within the Miden VM.
 Therefore, it is written in [MASM](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) and it is defined as MASM [kernel](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/execution_contexts.html#kernels).
 The kernel provides context-sensitive security preventing unwanted read and write access.
 It defines a set of procedures which can be invoked from other [contexts](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/execution_contexts.html#execution-contexts) - e.g., notes - to be executed in the root context.

 In general, the kernel's procedures must reflect everything users might want to do in executing transactions, from transferring assets to complex smart contract interactions with custom code.
-Learn more about available procedures and contexts [here](transaction-procedures.md).
+Learn more about available procedures and contexts [here](procedures.md).

 The kernel has a well-defined structure which must do the following: